 The ill-planned site, named for a grove of cottonwoods by the river, turned into a virtual prison camp for the Indians.
 The brackish Pecos water caused severe intestinal problems in the tribe and disease ran rampant.
 Armyworm destroyed the corn crop, and the wood supply at the Bosque Redondo was soon depleted.
 Most of the Mescalero Apache eluded their military guards and abandoned the reservation on November 3, 1865; but, for the Navajo, another three years passed before the United States Government recognized that their plan for Americanizing the Navajo had failed.

 The Navajo returned to their land along the Arizona-New Mexico border hungry and in rags.
 Though their territory had been reduced to an area much smaller than what they had occupied before the exodus to Bosque Redondo, they were one of the few tribes that were allowed to return to their native lands.
-The U.S. government issued them rations and sheep and within a few years the Navajo had multiplied the numbers of their livestock and began to prosper once again.
-Today the Navajo Nation is the largest Native American community in the United States.
+The U.S. government issued them rations and sheep and within a few years, the Navajo had multiplied the numbers of their livestock and began to prosper once again.

 “Cage the badger and he will try to break from his prison and regain his native hole.
 Chain the eagle to the ground – he will strive to gain his freedom, and though he fails, he will lift his head and look up at the sky which is home – and we want to return to our mountains and plains, where we used to plant corn, wheat and beans.”